tronprotocol/tronbox/Contract_Deploy/README.md

-# Contract deployment and trigger
+# Contract Development, Deployment, and Trigger
-## contract develop and compile
-./contracts should contains all your contracts.
+## Contract Development

+The ./contracts directory contains all your contracts.
+By default, there is a contract file and a library file within the .sol extension.
+Even though the library file has some unique properties, for simplicity purposes, it will be referred to as a contract.<br>

+Tronbox requires the contract name and file name to be defined the same.
+For example, if the file name is `Test.sol`, we can write the contract as follows:<br>
 <br>

 ```
-pragma solidity ^0.4.24;
+pragma solidity ^0.4.4;
 contract Test{
     function f() returns (string){
         return "method f()";